Rifle City Council approves Habitat for Humanity fee waiver request

 “We need to keep it for one of our employees, because we need to take care of them,” Condie said.

-Mayor Pro Tem Theresa Hamilton said she felt it was more important the housing be restricted to people who work in the community than to reserve a unit for the city, but asked if they could take both as a condition of the fee waiver.
+Mayor Pro Tem Theresa Hamilton said she felt it was more important the housing be restricted to people who work in the community than to reserve a unit for the city but asked if they could take both as a condition of the fee waiver.

 Meadowcroft said Habitat intended for the condominiums to serve Rifle’s aging and mostly retired population, so the council’s requests could be incorporated with the caveat that retired people would be eligible if they currently lived in Rifle.
 The organization could start accepting applications after Jan.
 1, she said.